CC7567501/Jermop/README.md

 ## License

-Omarchy is released under the [MIT License](https://opensource.org/licenses/MIT).
+In Jermop are the same Licenses as Omarchy [MIT License](https://opensource.org/licenses/MIT).